The South's Most Fascinating Southern Belle: Hetty Cary

 "she was like a flower broken in the stalk."

-Words of Sympathy to a Widow
+Words of Sympathy From a Commanding General to a Broken Widow

 I cannot find words to express my deep sympathy in your affliction, my sorrow at your loss.
 God alone can give you strength to bear the blow he has inflicted, and since it has been death by his hand I know it was sent in mercy.
 As dear as your husband was to you, as necessary apparently to his Country and as important to his friends, I feel assured it was best for him to go at the moment he did.
 His purity of character, his services to the Country and his devotion to his God, prepared him for the peace and rest he now enjoys.
 We are left to grieve at his departure, cherish his memory and prepare to follow.
 May God give us his Grace, that through the mediation of his blessed Son, we may be ready to obey his gracious Summons.
 Truly and affectionately your friend